MintyOrb/testProjects/meet_the_participants/fields to consider.md

 fields editible by users with password? (rand generated?)
 	is this even possible without a dynamic server?

-broken links default to standard

 gendered standard images

-tech and ggc

-what you want to get out of program
+filter by what you want to get out of program

 conditioal adding
 	and, not, or
 		chain together?

-serach on fuller text

 router
 	url for search/filter